dlech/KeePass2.x/README.md

 # KeePass2.x
-This is a hand-maintained mirror of the offical KeePass2.x source code.
+This is an unofficial mirror of the official KeePass2.x source code.

 ## Branches

-The default branch is `VS2017`.
+The default branch is `VS2019`.
 You should be able to clone this branch and build it in Visual Studio 2017 with no changes.

 The `official` branch contains exactly the official source code that is distributed on